 The COVID-19 Pandemic Project is an ambitious undertaking motivated by the belief that citizens engaged with various levels of government (Federal, State, local), the medical system, the educational system, law enforcement, as well as private industry, academic institutions, and social agencies, supported by meaningful information and tools, can have a great impact on difficult, complex challenges facing our nation.
 The COVID 19 Project tests the hypotheses that citizens, provided with information and tools can be trusted to address the complex problems in their community and nationally.
 In particular, we explore and address the COVID-19 Pandemic Ecosystem in the United States and globally to provide a citizen-centric, bio-psycho-social-spiritual-political treatment plan for the related challenges the COVID-19 Pandemic.

 More specifically, the COVID-19 Pandemic Project is an experiment that engages with fellow citizens and relevant stakeholders to achieve the following.

-By June 2020 every individual who experiences symptoms of the Coronavirus infection has access to and is able to receive evidence-based, best practice informed treatment that improves their well-being in outcomes that matter for them.
+By September 2020 every individual who experiences symptoms of COVID-19 infection has access to and is able to receive evidence-based, best practice informed treatment that improves their well-being in outcomes that matter for them.

-By July 2021 there are no reported deaths of Coronavirus infection reported in the US.
+By January 2021 there are no reported deaths of COVID-19 infection reported in the US.

-By May 30, 2020, public health-driven considerations are driving the response to the Coronavirus viral infection related then political consideration.
+By September, 2020, public health-driven considerations are driving the response to the COVID-19 Pandemic related then political consideration.

 There are many reasons for focusing on the COVID-19 Pandemic to test our belief about the potential of citizen participation to address major social challenges, here are a few,